AhmedBegggaUA/MD2024/_build/html/_sources/Topic1.md

 x_1 + x_2 + x_3 + \ldots + x_{m} = k\;,\text{s.t.}\; 0\le x_i\le a_i\;\forall i.
 $$

-Instead of counting first the combinations with infinite capacities and then subtract the *undeseriable combinations*, we focus on these latter ones as follows.
+Count first the combinations with infinite capacities and then subtract the *undeseriable combinations*.

 The undesirable combinations where $x_i$ is involved satisfy $x_i> a_i$, that is $x_i\ge a_i + 1$.